Tony Soprano: Therapy

 Tony has suffered from panic attacks that sometimes cause him to lose consciousness since his childhood.
 He has his first on-screen panic attack while cooking sausages at his son's birthday party—this occurs in a flashback in the pilot episode.
 Tony loses consciousness and causes a small explosion when he drops a bottle of lighter fluid onto the coals.
 Tony describes the experience of the panic attack as feeling like he had "ginger ale in his skull".
 This prompts him to seek help for the attacks.
 After extensive testing that includes an MRI scan and blood work, no physical cause can be found, so Dr. Cusamano refers Tony to psychiatrist Dr. Jennifer Melfi.

 Tony's therapy allows a discussion of his thoughts and feelings away from both aspects of his life—this forum for reaching into the character's thoughts has been described as a Greek chorus, and as a key for viewers to understand the character.

 Tony is initially very resistant to the idea that there was a psychiatric cause for his symptoms.
 He resents being in therapy and refuses to accept the diagnosis of panic attacks given him by the neurologists who had investigated his illness.
 Tony begins to open up once Dr. Melfi explains the doctor-patient confidentiality rules.
 He tells her about the stress of his business life—he has a feeling that he has come in at the end of something and describes a reverence for the glorified "old days" of the Mafia.
 Tony leaves out the violence associated with his criminal career.
 Tony tells Dr. Melfi a story about ducks landing in his pool.
 He describes his mother Livia as a cold, mean-spirited woman with whom he has an openly hostile relationship.
 By the end of the first session Tony has admitted that he feels depressed, but storms out when Dr. Melfi presses him further about the relationship between his symptoms and the ducks.

 When the family visits Green Grove, a retirement community where Tony is trying to place his mother, Livia's derisive outburst prompts a second panic attack.
-Melfi prescribes Prozac as an anti-depressant, telling him that no one needs to suffer from depression with the wonders of modern pharmacology.
+Melfi prescribes Prozac as an anti-depressant, telling him that no one needs to have depression with the wonders of modern pharmacology.
 Tony fails to attend their next scheduled session.